tmontney/EnumerateIdentityRights/README.md

   - Gets the assigned rights of identity 'Administrator'
   - Again, the identity can be a user or a group (and possibly other things, too)

+## Assignment of Rights
+One thing that tripped me up when researching this was how rights are assigned.
+Out of the box, Administrator will list no rights.
+How can the Administrator have no rights?
+That's because it's part of the Administrators group, and that group has rights assigned.
+The Administrator has no rights explicitly assigned.

+Point being, if you want to see **all of the rights**, you'll need to enumerate all groups a user is a member of (including the user itself).

 ## Credit
 I wouldn't have been able to do it without these resources:
 - https://web.archive.org/web/20151218044501/http://www.hightechtalks.com/csharp/lsa-functions-276626.html